kanopy-platform/code-generator/README.md

   - generate DeepCopy and DeepCopyInto wrappers of the parent type.

 - Given a type with Builtin / Primitive members
-  - generate setter functions for each member.
+  - generate setter functions for each member not tagged as `// Read-only`.